 - At Brazos Middle School a reasonable amount of homework should be assigned to students.
 In most cases it will consist of completing assignments begun at school, studying for tests or quizzes, independent readings, projects, research, and etc. For many homework assignments students are given multiple days or weeks to complete the assignment.
 Students must learn to budget their homework and study time instead of waiting to the last moment before an assignment is due.
-In case a student fails to complete an assignment and turn it in on the due date, we have established a Zeros Aren't Permitted (ZAP) program at BMS. - More information on missing homework can be found under the Grading Guidelines.
+In case a student fails to complete an assignment and turn it in on the due date, we have a system in place to turn in late work. - More information on missing homework can be found under the Grading Guidelines.